Governador Valadares, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Check that you choose the right kind.
-The vast majority of adapters that you can buy are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and N. Be sure to pick the correct kind.
+A lot of adapters currently being sold are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most countries.

 June